CoderGod123/Roblox_Crash_Detector/README.md

 monitor_paths

-List of log directories.
+List of directories to scan for Roblox log files.
-Supports Windows environment variables like %LOCALAPPDATA%.
+Supports environment variables like %LOCALAPPDATA%.

 scan_interval

-How often (in seconds) to scan for updates.

-🛠 Rebuilding the EXE (Developers)

-If you modify the Python script and want to rebuild:

-pyinstaller --noconsole --onefile RobloxCrashMonitor.py

-Output will appear in:

-/dist/CrashMonitor.exe
+How many seconds between log scans.

 🧪 How Crash Detection Works

-The monitor scans the Roblox log directory and identifies:
+The monitor analyzes the Roblox logs for:

 Crash signatures

-Kernel panic tags
+Kernel / GPU / Memory / Engine failure messages

-Unhandled exception lines
+Unhandled exceptions

 Stack traces

-Repeated last lines before termination
+Sudden termination sequences

-It compares timestamps, file sizes, and new log entries to determine if a crash event occurred.
-When matched, it sends a webhook alert including:
+When a crash event is detected, the program sends a webhook containing:

-Crash time
+Crash timestamp

 Log filename

-Surrounding crash context
+Context lines around the crash

-System timestamp
+System time

-Optional metadata
+Event category (GPU, memory, HTTP, etc.)

+🛠 Rebuilding the EXE (For Developers)

+Run:

+pyinstaller --noconsole --onefile RobloxCrashMonitor.py

+Your executable will appear in:

+/dist/CrashMonitor.exe

 🔒 Security Notes

-No personal data is collected.
+No personal data is collected or stored.

-Only log text around crash signatures is transmitted.
+Only log text around crashes is transmitted.

-You control the webhook destination.

-Code is fully open-source for transparency.
+Webhook destination is fully user-controlled.

+100% open-source and auditable.

 ❗ Troubleshooting
-“Webhook not sent”
+Webhook not sent

-Make sure config.json contains a valid webhook URL.
+Check that config.json contains a valid webhook URL.

-Ensure the webhook isn’t rate-limited.
+Ensure Discord isn’t rate-limiting.

-“No crashes detected”
+No crashes detected

-Roblox may have changed log format; open an issue with a sample log.
+Roblox may have updated log formatting — submit a sample log in an issue.

-“Program closes instantly”
+Program closes instantly

-Run as administrator
+Run as Administrator

-Ensure directory paths exist
+Verify the directories exist

-Delete config.json and recreate from the example file
+Recreate config.json from the example file

 ❤️ Credits

-Roblox Crash Monitor
+RobloxCrashMonitor
-Created by: snowwhitecodez
+Created by snowwhitecodez